 And that's it in a nutshell really - the Embrace Soft mesh offers only a tiny bit of extra coolness but alot of extra unhelpful stretchiness.
 The "pin-prick mesh" while nice and soft, isn't as soft as the non mesh Embrace and is only a tiny bit cooler (as the holes aren't very big and it still has 2-3 layers over baby).

-And the soft mesh is more expensive too.
-Retailing at £100, but realistically only lasting 3-4 months – I don’t feel this carrier offers good value for money.
+Retailing at £99.90 but realistically only lasting 3-4 months - I simply don't feel this carrier offers good value for money.
 If you are looking to buy a newborn carrier my recommendation is to give this one a skip.
-If you love the idea of the Embrace, go for the standard non mesh, or take a look at other newborn specialist carriers such as the Caboo Lite, the Izmi Baby Carrier, the DracoMom Hatchling or for something truly meshy and light the Mini Monkey Mini Sling.
+If you love the idea of the Embrace, go for the standard non mesh, or take a look at other newborn specialist carriers such as the Caboo Lite, the Izmi Baby Carrier, the DracoMom Hatchling or for something truly meshy and light the Mini Monkey Mini Sling or the new Mini Monkey Mesh Carrier.
 Or rent it instead!
-While I don’t think it is worth it to buy, you can rent it for the whole 4th trimester period for just £40 and save the extra £60 to spend on the next stage carrier for when baby is bigger.
+While I don't think it is worth it to buy, you can rent it for the whole 4th trimester period for just £40 and save the extra £60 to spend on the next stage carrier for when baby is bigger.
 I have 2 in the library collection for this purpose, just get in touch to arrange.